dptech-corp/dflow/README.md

 For dflow's users (e.g. ML application developers), dflow offers user-friendly functional programming interfaces for building their own workflows.
 Users need not be concerned with process control, task scheduling, observability and disaster tolerance.
 Users can track workflow status and handle exceptions by APIs as well as from frontend UI.
 Thereby users are enabled to concentrate on implementing operations (OPs) and orchestrating workflows.

 For dflow's developers, dflow wraps on argo SDK, keeps details of computing and storage resources from users, and provides extension abilities.
 While argo is a cloud-native workflow engine, dflow uses containers to decouple computing logic and scheduling logic, and uses Kubernetes to make workflows observable, reproducible and robust.
 Dflow is designed to be based on a distributed, heterogeneous infrastructure.
 The most common computing resources in scientific computing may be HPC clusters.
-User can either use executor to manage HPC jobs within dflow ([dflow-extender](https://github.com/dptech-corp/dflow-extender)) or using [DPDispatcher](https://github.com/deepmodeling/dpdispatcher) plugin, or use virtual node technique to uniformly manage HPC resources in the framework of Kubernetes ([wlm-operator](https://github.com/dptech-corp/wlm-operator)).
+User can either use executor to manage HPC jobs using [DPDispatcher](https://github.com/deepmodeling/dpdispatcher) plugin, or use virtual node technique to uniformly manage HPC resources in the framework of Kubernetes ([wlm-operator](https://github.com/dptech-corp/wlm-operator)).

-Dflow's OPs can be reused among workflows and shared among users.
+OP template (abbr.
+OP) in dflow can be reused among workflows and shared among users.
 Dflow provides a cookie cutter recipe [dflow-op-cutter](https://github.com/deepmodeling/dflow-op-cutter) for template a new OP package.
 Start developing an OP package at once from
 ```python
 pip install cookiecutter
 cookiecutter https://github.com/deepmodeling/dflow-op-cutter.git